Lifetime probation: Elements determining duration of probation

-When the felony is sentence, the duration of individual probational serving is normally set by the court.
-Few aspects of constitution may restrict the length of probation period although the sentence clearly obey the local law to establish fairness and justice.
+When the felony is sentenced, the duration of individual probational serving is normally set by the court.
+Few aspects of the federal or state constitutions may restrict the length of probation period, although the sentence usually clearly obeys the local law to establish fairness and justice.

 Statutory limitations perhaps determine time period of the proposed probation as well as the conditional circumstance which the probation can be extended.
 The duration of probation sentence can be lengthened for the probational violation or failing to satisfy certain conditions.
 However, some statues may incentivise probationers due to its galvanised facets of shortening the length of the original probation or terminating probation.

 Another factor influencing the length of probation sentences is the seriousness of committed offence.
 Defendants who are more likely to receive longer sentence may have had more than two criminal charges, or prior criminal convictions.
 If the offender holds more than three convictions, the convicted felony will be more likely to receive prison sentence rather than serving as community-based probation.